FlyingDomotic/FF_SmsServer/README.md

 ### MQTTTopic

-Base MQTT topic, used to write LWT topic of SMS server For example: smsServer
+Base MQTT topic, used to write LWT topic of SMS server For example: `smsServer`
-LWT format: when SMS server active: {"state":"up","version":"[SMS server version],[FF_WebServer version]"} , when down: {"state":"down"}
+LWT format: when SMS server active: `{"state":"up","version":"[SMS server version],[FF_WebServer version]"}` , when down: `{"state":"down"}`

 ### mqttSendTopic

-MQTT topic to write received SMS to
+MQTT topic used by SMS server to write received SMS to For example: `smsServer/received`
-For example: smsServer/received
-Format: {"number":"[phone number of sender]", "message":"[Message sent to SMS server]"}
+Format: `{"number":"[phone number of sender]", "date":"[receive date"], "message":"[Message sent to SMS server]"}`

 ### mqttGetTopic

-MQTT topic to read SMS messages to send
+MQTT topic used by SMS server to read SMS messages to send to external destination For example: `smsServer/toSend`
-For example: smsServer/toSend
-Format: {"number":"[phone number to send message to]", "message":"[Message to send]"}
+Format: `{"number":"[phone number to send message to]", "message":"[Message to send]"}`

 ### mqttLwtTopic

-Root MQTT last will topic to to read application status For example: smsServer/LWT (will be followed by node/application name, i.e. smsServer/LWT/myNode)
+Root MQTT last will topic to to read application status For example: `smsServer/LWT` (will be followed by node/application name, i.e. `smsServer/LWT/myNode`)
-Format: {"state":"[State of node/application]"}, probably "up" or "down", displayed on main Web server page, and returned to answer of /rest/listening request
+Format: `{"state":"[State of node/application]"}`, probably "up" or "down", displayed on main Web server page, and returned to answer of `/rest/listening` request

 ### mqttCommandTopic

 MQTT topic to read debug commands to be executed
-For example: smsServer/command
+For example: `smsServer/command`
-Format: [Command to be exxecuted] List of available commands can be returned sending "?" or "h" command
+Format: `[Command to be executed]` List of available commands can be returned sending "?" or "h" command

 ## Associated files

 Here's list of associated files

-##examples/SmsHandler.py
+### examples/readSms.py

+This example reads SMS and send them back to receiver, prefixing them with "Received :".
+Basically useless, but a good starting point to be used as example for your own code.

+### examples/smsHandler.py

 Reads received SMS through MQTT, to isolate messages starting with this node name.
 When found, rest of message is executed as OS local command.